lobolab/mergem/README.md

 Usage
 ------
-For detailed usage instructions, please refer to the help [documentation](https://mergem.readthedocs.io/en/latest/).
+For detailed usage instructions, please refer to the [documentation](https://mergem.readthedocs.io/en/latest/).

 #### Command-line usage
 Command-line options can be viewed using "--help" flag, as shown below: